SCCapstone/Symphony/README.md

 ## Setup

-Due to integration with Firebase modules, you must make and add the app to a project in the [Firebase Console].
+Due to integration with Firebase modules, if building this project you must make and add the app to a project in the [Firebase Console].

 The required modules include:
 * Authentication, with the following methods enabled:
   * Email/Password
   * Google
-  * Facebook
 * Storage
 * Firestore Database